Top of the page.

 Skip the main menu to current location in your website

-Creation of Audit Hotline and Sanctions of CPAs
+Audit Hotline on CPAs

 The Audit Practice and Review Committee

-• report to the Chairman and President on any significant matters in terms of the quality control system of an audit firm identified during investigations.
+• Report to the Chairman and President on any significant matters in terms of the quality control system of an audit firm identified during investigations.

 Disciplinary Committee